intel/llvm/xptifw/doc/XPTI_Framework.md

 attempt to finalize the stream by making this call.
 This allows the dispatcher to notify all the subscribers that a stream is about to end.

+### `xptiTraceEnabled`

+To recap some of the discussion in the [Architecture](#architecture) section, this API call returns `true` in the following situations:

+1. When `XPTI_TRACE_ENABLE` is not set, but the `XPTI_FRAMEWORK_DISPATCHER`
+and `XPTI_SUBSCRIBERS` variables are set to valid libraries.
+This assumes that a tool has been created and pointed to by `XPTI_SUBSCRIBERS` and the tool has been linked against the dynamic component or dispatcher.
+In general, the dynamic component or the dispatcher and the tool component or the subscriber are owned by the tool attempting to listen to the instrumented stream of data.

+2. When using the static library for linking in the instrumented application or library, this call returns `true` only if `XPTI_FRAMEWORK_DISPATCHER` is set to a valid library and `XPTI_TRACE_ENABLE` is not set to `false`.

 ### APIs and Data Structures Exported by the Tracing Framework

 We will begin our discussion by detailing the various public APIs that are exported by the framework and when they are meant to be used.
 The framework API is what will be used by developers instrumenting their code.
 The primary goal of the API is to support the instrumentation of code that may or may not fall into function boundaries.

 * First, the places in the code where instrumentation is warranted should be identified.
 Each trace point is unique and will be associated with a `payload` data structure that encapsulates: (1) a unique name, such as a function or kernel name or something meaningful if the trace point marks a section of code, (2) the source file it is located in, (3) the line number where this interesting event occurs and (4) the column number of the